Nkaleth/Recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Receipe App <a name="about-the-project"></a>
+# 📖 Recipe App <a name="about-the-project"></a>
-The **Receipe App** keeps track of all your recipes, ingredients, and inventory.
+The **Recipe App** keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.

 ## 🛠 Built With <a name="built-with"></a>